 Performance review forms, whether given out quarterly or yearly, can be a tool for reflection and communication.
 The thought of performance reviews doesn’t have to elicit groans and scorn – it can be a valuable way for employees to provide feedback.
 It can even be a private exchange between mentor and mentee as a way of keeping track of progress and encouraging professional growth.

-Want to browse templates for HR online forms?
-Check out JotForm’s gallery of human resources form templates.
+If you want to browse templates for HR online forms, check out Jotform’s gallery of human resources form templates!

 Do you use these types of online forms?
 Do you use any other forms that are essential to your role?

 Want the full rundown on the topic?
 Check out the complete guide we created on human resource management.